-This page highlights the various posts on this blog relating to my project on the conflict in Cyprus in July/August 1974.
+This page highlights the various posts on this blog relating to my project on the conflict in Cyprus up to July/August 1974.
 The focus is on the military history of the operation, although, as always, it is impossible to entirely separate the military from the political context.

 The predominantly Greek population of Cyprus had a range of rulers before the Ottoman Empire conquered the island in 1571.
 This brought a significant influx of Turkish migrants to the island, who constituted around 20% of the population by 1974.
 The two communities remained largely separate due to separate education and religious systems, reinforced by the Ottoman millet system.
 Despite this segregation, there was very little inter-communal violence until the 1950s.